Marijuana: Frequently Asked Questions

 A report in Spain stated that they had found a link between heavy marijuana use and psychosis that starts during adolescence.
 Researchers ruled out any connection to use of other drugs.

-Does marijuana use lead to use of other, more dangerous drugs?
+Does marijuana use lead to the use of other, more dangerous drugs?

 It has not been determined yet whether or not marijuana use leads to use of other drugs, but studies show that most young people try marijuana first before going on to other drugs.
 It’s hard to say if they would have done this anyway or if marijuana use got them started using drugs and then it was easier to use other drugs.